 Clothing for Employment/Training (Reason Code 256/856)

-As required for work or approved activities.
-For specific clothing and grooming items and services to support a dress code requirement.
-This includes such items as safety clothing and shoes, and uniforms or appropriate attire required by an employer or a training provider.
+As required for work or approved employment and training activities.
+May be authorized for a period up to the date the TANF benefit closes.
+For specific clothing and grooming items and services to support participation in work and work-related activities, such as job interviews, training programs, and accepting or maintaining employment This includes such items as suits, dresses, scrubs, safety clothing and shoes, and uniforms or appropriate attire required by an employer or a training provider.

 NOTE: A referral to the local PA WORKWEAR (PAWW) provider is the first resource for clothing SPALs.
 All TANF employment and training participants are eligible for a referral to PAWW if they have a verified need for clothing to support work or a work-related activity approved on their AMR.